Common Reporting Standard (CRS)

 Below are some quick definitions of some common tax compliance jargon.

-A ‘Reportable Person’ is any individual identified by a reporting entity (such as Lloyds Bank Plc) in one country as being resident for tax purposes in another reportable country (e.g. a jurisdiction with which the participating party has signed an AEoI agreement) and hold a Financial Account.
+A ‘Reportable Person’ is any individual identified by a reporting entity (such as Lloyds Bank Corporate Markets Plc) in one country as being resident for tax purposes in another reportable country (e.g. a jurisdiction with which the participating party has signed an agreement under CRS), who holds a Financial Account.

 As well as personal account holders, certain entities resident in a Participating Country or those which have individual Controlling Persons who are resident for tax purposes in Participating Countries may be reportable.